cesanta/mongoose/README.md

 embedded software engineers.

-Mongoose Binary is built on top of Mongoose Library which is used to serve Web GUI on embedded devices, implement RESTful services, RPC frameworks (e.g. JASON- RPC), handle telemetry data exchange and perform many other tasks.
+Mongoose Binary is built on top of Mongoose Library which is used to serve Web GUI on embedded devices, implement RESTful services, RPC frameworks (e.g.
+JSON-RPC), handle telemetry data exchange and perform many other tasks.
 You'll find it used across various industries including aerospace, manufacturing, finance, research, automotive, gaming, IT and many more.